tyntec/api-collection/chat-api/v2/README.md

 # Release notes

+## 2.8

+### Features

+#### Support for sending and receiving contacts

+You can now send a contact to a WhatsApp user as well receive an Inbound Message with content type ``contact``.

+#### WhatsApp group admin management

+You can now promote and demote participants of a group to group admins.

+#### Deletion of WhatsApp profile logo

+The logo of the profile can now removed

+#### Public WhatsApp profile logo link

+The logo resource supports now retrieval of the profile logo via the public WhatsApp link.

+### Fixes

+#### Mark message as read not working without body

+The documentation of mark message as read capability of WhatsApp missed the required body

+    { "status" : "read" }

 ## 2.7

 This release introduces rich media notifications to the WhatsApp API as well the support of the read indicator.